Vajram-And-RaviVajram-And-Ravi

 Mains: Indian Constitution—historical underpinnings, evolution, features, amendments, significant provisions and basic structure

-List of 12 Schedules of the Indian Constitution
+Purpose of Schedules in the Indian Constitution

 SCHEDULE